Membership Strategy

 How does GRIFFIN help me navigate the "locker room culture"?

-We provide a deep-dive "Country Club Audit" of fees and waitlists and leverage our vetted network to facilitate the peer introductions necessary for your transition.
+We provide a comprehensive 'Country Club Audit' detailing current fee structures and waitlist data, while leveraging our vetted local network to help facilitate the peer introductions necessary for your transition.